sea-lab-wm/burt/README.md

 * `traceReplayer`: this folder contains the code that record and processes the app interactions made by humans (e.g., end users or developers) to execute app features.
 The code generates the screenshots, XML GUI hierarchy files, and app execution information to complement/augment the execution model (i.e., the graph).

-### The `app_execution_data` directory
+### BURT's app execution data

-This directory contains all the data that is used to build BURT's app execution graph.
+The `data` directory contains all the data that is used to build BURT's app execution graph.
 We describe the three types of data stored in this directory:

 * CrashScope data: The app exploration data that is collected by CrashScope, following multiple systematic app exploration strategies.
 We stored the screenshot, XML GUI hierarchy, and app execution information for each screen.
 This data is stored in `data\CrashScope-Data`.